YRSNorwich/Olympics-Rewired/readme.md

-Rewired Olympics, Olympic top trumps with obscure data.
+Rewired Olympics: an unofficial Olympic top trumps game with obscure data.

-Most exciting game on the information super-highway.
+# Data used

-Thank you for reading.
+* [Data from the Guardian](http://www.guardian.co.uk/sport/series/london-2012-olympics-data).
+We're not really using this yet, but we should be.